Genome Sequencing and Analysis

 We use a variety of successful and widely adopted tools for conducting next-generation sequencing.
 Our technical infrastructure includes:

-An industry-standard platform for next-generation sequencing, the HiSeq is designed for large-scale high-throughput experiments.
-Using Illumina v4 chemistry, it can generate up to 1 Tb of data in 6 days.
+An industry-standard platform for next-generation sequencing, the NovaSeq is designed for large-scale high-throughput experiments.
+Using Illumina v4 chemistry, it can generate 2 Tb of data per run in ~36 hours.

 The NextSeq 500 is a flexible and efficient desktop sequencer that offers powerful high-throughput sequencing capabilities.
 Designed with the individual laboratory in mind, it is the first high-throughput desktop sequencer to offer exome, transcriptome, and whole genome sequencing in a compact package.
-It offers a variety of flow cell configurations including up to 800 million paired-end reads and up to 400 million single reads.
-The Columbia Genome Center offers self-service access to the NextSeq 500 for experienced Columbia University researchers.
+It offers a variety of flow cell configurations including up to 400 million paired end reads.
+The Columbia Genome Center offers 24/7 self-service access to our three NextSeq 500/550 instruments for experienced Columbia University researchers.

 No mimimum sample size